 Lighting: The Wonder Lodge Cooking Shelter has solar power lights that run on a timer.
-The timer is located by the front door.
 Propane lights are provided for additional light.
-To light the propane lights, turn the black knob and insert a lit match through the slates above the glass globe.
-Do not touch the match to the gauze mantle.
 Turn off the lights when you leave for the day and again at night.

-Food Storage: Animal proof non-refrigerated metal food storage boxes are located outside on the deck of the Wonder Lodge Cooking Shelter.
+Food Storage: Animal proof non-refrigerated metal food storage boxes are located outside of the Wonder Lodge Cooking Shelter.
 There is one shared storage box assigned for each hut.
 Food and garbage must be stored in the storage boxes and not inside the Cooking Shelter.
-In the winter, food that you do not want to freeze outside can be stored inside the cooking shelter.
+In the winter, food that you do not want to freeze can be stored inside the cooking shelter.

 Summer Drinking Water: There is running water in the Wonder Lodge Cooking Shelter during the warmer summer months and an outdoor tap in front of the Cooking Shelter.
 In September, as the temperature becomes colder, the water may be shut off.
 Drinking water can be found in the stream between the Naiset Huts and the Park Headquarter cabin.
-It is recommended that you boil or filter all drinking water.
+BC Parks recommend that you boil or filter all drinking water.

 Winter Drinking Water: There is no running water in the Wonder Lodge Cooking Shelter or outdoor water taps in the winter.
 At times, there is an open stream 50 meters from the Naiset Huts towards the BC Parks headquarters cabin.
-A ski or pole may be required to break the ice.
 Be prepared to melt snow if the stream is inaccessible.
-It is recommended that you boil or filter all drinking water.
+BC Parks recommends boiling or filtering all drinking water.

 Grey Water: You can drain grey water directly down the sink in the Wonder Lodge Cooking Shelter.
 Be sure that the strainer is in place under the drain.
 Do not allow any food scraps (including coffee grounds) to enter the ground sump.
 Periodically empty the strainer contents and pack the contents out in your garbage.
-In the summer, there is a grey water ground pit in front of Fleabane cabin that can be used for personal washing and teeth brushing.
+In the summer, there is a grey water ground pit in front of Fleabane hut for personal washing and teeth brushing.

-Garbage: Burn all paper garbage in the hut stoves.
+Garbage: Burn all paper garbage in the hut stoves and pack out all garbage.
 Do not leave any unused food behind even if it is non-perishable.
 It attracts rodents and people do not use it since they don’t know how old it is.
-Pack out all your garbage.